 Which all makes using a computer much more of a chore than it needs to be.

-Sitting At The Computer Compresses Your Vertebrae Which Weakens Your Spinal Discs
+1. It Compresses Your Vertebrae Which Weakens Your Spinal Discs

 The biggest problem people have when it comes to using their computers is the length of time they spend sitting in one position.